Khan/eslint-plugin-khan/docs/flow-exact-state.md

 Using exact object types for State can help types when there are optional state properties.

+This rule supports autofixing.
+Please note, this may result in new flow errors.

 ## Rule Details

 The following are considered warnings: